 Name Bit Field Rd/ Wr Description Rsvd 15:12 Rd Reserved.
 Read as zero REAUTH_REQ 11 Rd When set to one, indicates that the upstream side of the HDCP Repeater has transitioned in to an unauthenticated state from State C5, when State C5 is implemented in parallel with State C8, or from State C6 (See Section 2.10.3).
-This bit is also set to one on a link integrity check failure at the HDCP Receiver (including upstream side of HDCP Repeater).
 This value must be reset by the HDCP Receiver on every new authentication initiated by the AKE_Init message.
 READY 10 Rd When set to one, the HDCP Repeater has built the list of downstream Receiver IDs and computed the verification value V'.
 READY must be reset by the HDCP Repeater as soon as the RepeaterAuth_Send_ReceiverID_List message has been read by the HDCP Transmitter.
 This value must be reset by the HDCP Repeater on every new authentication request by the HDCP Transmitter as indicated by a write of the AKE_Init message.
 This value is always zero during the computation of V'.
 READY bit must be set less than three seconds from the time the transmitter finishes writing the SKE_Send_Eks message parameters, i.e. from the time the last byte of r{iv} has been written.
-If a transition in to State C5 occurs from State C8 (See Section 2.10.3), the HDCP Repeater must set READY to one after making the RepeaterAuth_Send_ReceiverID_List message available for the upstream HDCP Transmitter to read then load the Message_Size field with the size of the RepeaterAuth_Send_ReceiverID_List message.
+If a transition in to State C5 occurs from State C8 (See Section 2.10.3), the HDCP Repeater must set READY to one after making the RepeaterAuth_Send_ReceiverID_List message available for the upstream HDCP Transmitter to read, then load the Message_Size field with the size of the RepeaterAuth_Send_ReceiverID_List message.
 Message_Size 9:0 Rd Indicates the size in bytes of the message available at the HDCP Receiver for reading by the HDCP Transmitter, up to 1023 bytes.
 A value of 0 (zero) indicates there is no message available.
 The HDCP Receiver must reset this value to 0 (zero) when the HDCP Transmitter initiates a read of the message at the Read_Message address 0x80.

 Table 2.8.
-RxStatus Register Bit Field Definitions
+RxStatus Register Bit Field Definitions --

-The HDCP Receivers at these slave addresses respond to I^2C accesses as diagrammed in Figure 2.21, Figure 2.22 and Figure 2.23.
-The nomenclature within these diagrams, and used to describe them, is the same as found in The I^2C Bus Specification Version 2.0.
+The HDCP Receivers at these slave addresses respond to DDC Channel accesses as diagrammed in Figure 2.21, Figure 2.22 and Figure 2.23.
+The nomenclature within these diagrams, and used to describe them, is the same as found in [9].

 Figure 2.21 illustrates a combined-format byte read, in which the master writes a one-byte address to the slave, followed by a repeated start condition (Sr) and the data read.
 HDCP Devices must support multi-byte reads with auto-increment.
 For reads from the Read_Message address (see Table 2.7), the bytes will increment through the Read_Message data without incrementing the I^2C offset address.
-For all other reads, the bytes will increment through the port I2C addresses, reading one byte for each offset.
+For all other reads, the bytes will increment through the port I^2C addresses, reading one byte for each offset.
 Auto-incremented sequential accesses that start before the Read_Message address and cross through the Read_Message address read only the first byte of the Read_Message and then continue incrementing through the HDCP port address space.